cMarHen/1dv027_OAuth-application/README.md

 # Assignment WT1 - 1DV027 @Linneaus University
 This is an assignment I did in a course in my WebDeveloper studies where I have implemented OAuth in a .NET environment.
+It is bascially an SSR application that utilize GitLab as OAuth provider.
+Different routes inside the application gathers data from the logged in user's groups at GitLab, where both REST and GraphQL is used to gather data.
-Earlier in the program I have mainly been using NodeJS and Javascript, so this is one of my first applications using ASP.NET.
+Earlier in the program I have mainly been using NodeJS and Javascript, so this is one of my first applications I have done using ASP.NET.
 The assignment description is given below.

 Martin